Building REST services with Spring

 }

-• It contains the same REST controller setup as the controllers you’ve built so far.
+• It contains the same REST controller setup as the controllers you have built so far.

-• It injects both an OrderRepository as well as a (not yet built) OrderModelAssembler.
+• It injects both an OrderRepository and a (not yet built) OrderModelAssembler.

 • The first two Spring MVC routes handle the aggregate root as well as a single item Order resource request.